alexgaarciia/AIMathAnalysis/README.md

 Finally, ChatGPT was again able to understand that we were dealing with Kepler's third law.
 By checking the solution from the PDF above, we see that the same result is obtained: the orbital period of Hyperion is 21.31 days.

 ##### Conclusions
-In this case, it got all the answers correct of the `Specific instructions`.
+In this case, it got all the answers correct for the problems of the `Specific instructions`.

 | Level 1 | Level 2 | Level 3 | Level 4 | Level 5 | Level 6 | Level 7 | Level 8 | Level 9 | Level 10 |
 |:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:--------:|
 |    Pass    |    Pass    |    Pass    |    Pass    |    Pass    |    Pass    |    Pass    |    Pass    |    Pass    |    Pass    |

 For the section of `General instructions`, it struggled with **Level 13** (Getting the best path from one node to another) and **Level 19** (Computing the quantity a company should make for its inventory given production cost, demand rate, and other variables).
-Regarding the former, it may have not understood well the adjacency matrix, since it says that `s` is directly connecte to `t` (which is not the case); in the other level, however, made the mistake of considering the working days and not all the days of the year.
+Regarding the former, it may have not understood well the adjacency matrix, since it says that `s` is directly connected to `t` (which is not the case); in the other level, however, made the mistake of considering the working days and not all the days of the year.

 | Level 11 | Level 12 | Level 13 | Level 14 | Level 15 | Level 16 | Level 17 | Level 18 | Level 19 | Level 20 |
 |:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|